SwapnashreeTripathy/Dockerizing_Microservice-WebApplication/README.md

-# Dockerize A HTML page With NGINX Webserver & Push it to AWS ECR
+# Dockerize HTML-page With NGINX Webserver & Push it to AWS ECR
 In this project we are using Docker and to containerize a HTML web page, using Nginx as the web server and Upload your Image to AWS ECR(Amazon Elastic Container Registry).
 # Objective:
 1. Creation and Configuration of a EC2 Instance.